Skip to Main Content

 Works cited/ bibliography:

 Foster, Nikolai.
 “A Beautiful Re-discovery”.
-Theatre prog.
+Theatre programme.
 Beautiful Thing.
-N. pag.
+N.pag.
 West

 Yorkshire Playhouse.
 3-8 June 2013.

 The reference is for an authored contribution within the overall performance programme.
-‘N. pag.’ in this example denotes no pagination, that is, page numbering.
+‘N. pag.’ in this example denotes no pagination.

 In-text: